AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEX_CLASSModel_TagNames/REF_SEMANTIC_TYPE.md

 CAEX_CLASSModel_TagNames.REF_SEMANTIC_TYPE Field
 ================================================
-AutomationML 2.1 APIThe Name of the CAEX-Element 'RefSemantic'.
+The Name of the CAEX-Element 'RefSemantic'.
 This is a CAEX-Element with the CAEX-Wrapper **REF_SEMANTIC_TYPE**

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)